alanrob17/Understanding-Typescript/02-TypeScript-basics-and-basic-types.md

     resultConversion: 'as-number' | 'as-text'
 ```

-Now, if we enter the folllowing it will be an error.
+Now, if we enter the following it will be an error.

 ```
     const combinedStringAges = combine('36', '24', 'as-numb'); // error